modmore/docs/en/01_Commerce/v1/02_Product_Catalog/Products_TV.md

 Creating the Products TV is really simple.
 Just go to Elements > Template Variables in your MODX installation and create a new TV.

+Give it a name of `products`, and a caption of `Products` or something similar.
+If you use a different name, make sure to also change the add to cart form (see below) accordingly.

 On the _Input Options_ tab, set the _Input Type_ to _commerce_products_.

 If desired, you can set the maximum amount of products as well.
 This allows you to restrict a products TV to just one product for example.
 When the maximum has been reached, the _Add Product_ and _Link Existing Product_ buttons are hidden from view.